Wade Henry April 24, 2014

 The very best way to accomplish this is to have the school arrange buses and bring the kids to the grounds in the morning hours before the fair opens.
 The kids are sectioned into manageable-sized groups and rotated around to a few stations by their teachers/chaperones.
 They get a taste of a few things the fair has to offer, whetting their appetite for more.

-This way, you can expose yourself to HUNDREDS OF KIDS AT A TIME.
+In this way, you can expose yourself to HUNDREDS OF KIDS AT A TIME.

 The kids will see livestock, get some education about animals/agriculture, experience some entertainment and have a great experience.
 All in a couple of hours.